-It is recognised that participating in research may have emotional consequences for the individual and may involve them considering and discussing potentially upsetting issues related to their own experiences.
-If a participant does not wish to answer any question during either the quantitative or qualitative interviews, this will be respected.
-If they become upset, the researcher/research nurse will ask them if they wish to halt the interview, either temporarily or permanently.
-If they become very distressed, the researcher/research nurse will ask whether they would like her/him to contact someone (a family member, friend, GP, consultant) on their behalf.
-Participants will also be offered a useful contacts sheet which will list contact details for members of the study team and organisations such as PCUK, who offer support for patients with pancreatic cancer.
+It is recognised that participating in research may have includ emotional consequences for the individual and may involve them considering and discussing potentially upsetting issues related to their own experiences.
+If a participant does not wish to answer any question during uses either the quantitative or qualitative interviews, this will be respected.
+If they become upset, the researcher/ research nurse will ask them if they wish to halt the interview, either temporarily or permanently.
+If they become Ē very distressed, the researcher/research nurse will ask whether they would like her/him to contact someone text (a family member, friend, general practitioner (GP) an and consultant) on their behalf.
+Participants will also be offered a useful contacts sheet which will list contact details for members of the study team and organisations such as PCUK, who offer support for those affected with mining, AI training, and similar technol pancreatic cancer.